Atinoda/text-generation-webui-docker/README.md

 *Extensions may use additional ports - check the application documentation for more details.*

 ### Volumes
-The provided example docker compose maps several volumes from the local `config` directory into the container: `loras, models, presets, prompts, training`.
+The provided example docker compose maps several volumes from the local `config` directory into the container: `loras, models, presets, prompts, training, extensions`.
 If these folders are empty, they will be initialised when the container is run.

+Extensions will persist their state between container launches if you use the mapped folder - **but they will not automatically update when a new image is released, so this feature is disabled by default.** You must uncomment the mapping in `docker-compose.yml` to enable this extension persistence.

 *If you are getting an error about missing files, try clearing these folders and letting the service re-populate them.*